Skip to main content

 The widespread availability of aromatase inhibitors (AIs) has led to their application in some clinical settings to proactively manage potential estrogenic side effects.
 This practice, however, is predicated on an incomplete view of male endocrinology.
 A substantial body of evidence now illuminates the critical role of estradiol in mediating many of testosterone’s beneficial effects.
 Suppressing estradiol too aggressively can inadvertently negate the very benefits a man seeks from hormonal optimization.

-One of the most well-documented consequences of estradiol deprivation in men is its effect on (BMD).
+One of the most well-documented consequences of estradiol deprivation in men is its effect on bone mineral density (BMD).
 Estradiol is the principal sex steroid regulating bone health in men.
 Studies involving men with genetic defects in aromatase or the estrogen receptor, as well as clinical trials using AIs, consistently demonstrate that low estradiol levels are directly linked to decreased BMD and an increased risk of fractures.

 Even modest reductions in estradiol, of the sort seen with AI use, have been associated with measurable bone loss in older men.
 This indicates that maintaining skeletal integrity is dependent on a sufficient level of circulating estradiol.